RutenkolkC/corona_hhu/www.corona.hhu.de/en/index.html?C=D%2525253BO%2525253DA&cHash=974e9f4883b0e49a34389e8e5b268b79.html.md

   * The Studierendenwerk has announced, that the main canteen (Mensa) in Universitätsstraße and all other cafés and canteens on HHU campus have closed on 16 December until further notice.
 For more information check the [Studierendenwek website](https://www.stw-d.de).
   * Currently, we are receiving a lot of spam e-mails at HHU that are allegedly sent by ZIM or WHO – please be alert.

-Latest updates: 18 December 2020.
+Latest updates: 07 January 2021.

 ## Current information.
 Please choose from: